CaptainPoldark/mbta-tracker/README.md

 v1.1

 ### Roadmap
-Icons will change depending on whether the bus is moving or stopped Hover over the icon, and a level meter will show how full the bus is Mark for next stop will be displayed for each bus and estimated time from the stop Optional overlay to select and show a bus route trace
+Icons will change depending on whether the bus is moving or stopped.
+Hover over the icon, and a level meter will show how full the bus is.
+Mark for next stop will be displayed for each bus and estimated time from the stop.
+Optional overlay to select and show a bus route trace.

 ### Credits